biopragmatics/oquat/docs/unknowns/source/uberon.md

 | PHENOSCAPE:NI |        2 | [UBERON:4200021](http://purl.obolibrary.org/obo/UBERON_4200021), [UBERON:4200025](http://purl.obolibrary.org/obo/UBERON_4200025)                                                                                                                                                                                                         |
 | PHENOSCAPE:AD |        1 | [UBERON:4200011](http://purl.obolibrary.org/obo/UBERON_4200011)                                                                                                                                                                                                                                                                          |

-## `PLB` (1)
+## `PLB`

+There are 1 usages of `PLB` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PLB)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PLB).

 | curie   |   usages | nodes                                                           |
 |---------|----------|-----------------------------------------------------------------|
 | PLB:plb |        1 | [UBERON:0013730](http://purl.obolibrary.org/obo/UBERON_0013730) |

-## `Phenoscape` (1)
+## `Phenoscape`

+There are 1 usages of `Phenoscape` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Phenoscape)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Phenoscape).

 | curie         |   usages | nodes                                                           |
 |---------------|----------|-----------------------------------------------------------------|
 | Phenoscape:DB |        1 | [UBERON:3010831](http://purl.obolibrary.org/obo/UBERON_3010831) |

-## `PhenoscapeRCN` (1)
+## `PhenoscapeRCN`

+There are 1 usages of `PhenoscapeRCN` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PhenoscapeRCN)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PhenoscapeRCN).

 | curie                 |   usages | nodes                                                                                                                                                                                             |
 |-----------------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | PhenoscapeRCN:Oct2012 |        3 | [UBERON:0012260](http://purl.obolibrary.org/obo/UBERON_0012260), [UBERON:0012261](http://purl.obolibrary.org/obo/UBERON_0012261), [UBERON:0012262](http://purl.obolibrary.org/obo/UBERON_0012262) |

-## `Renal_Physiology` (1)
+## `Renal_Physiology`

+There are 1 usages of `Renal_Physiology` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Renal_Physiology)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Renal_Physiology).

 | curie                      |   usages | nodes                                                           |
 |----------------------------|----------|-----------------------------------------------------------------|
 | Renal_Physiology:Section_7 |        1 | [UBERON:0008404](http://purl.obolibrary.org/obo/UBERON_0008404) |

-## `UBERONREF` (3)
+## `UBERONREF`

+There are 3 usages of `UBERONREF` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UBERONREF)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20UBERONREF).

 | curie             |   usages | nodes                                                                                                                                                                                                                                                                                                                                    |
 |-------------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|